Some of the most famous waterfalls in North Iceland are Dettifoss and Selfoss.

 - Below is a map to help you get oriented:

-These waterfalls are included (with GPS coordinates, map of region and planning info) in my travel guide eBook that helps you easily plan your Iceland road trip:
+All my favorite locations are included (with GPS coordinates, map of region and planning tips) in my travel guide eBook to help you easily plan your Iceland road trip (for 5 days, 7 days, 10 days, 14 days...)

 Plan your dream road trip in Iceland